-Maryport Dental Care Centre is in Maryport, Cumbria and provides NHS and private treatment to patients of all ages.
+One Dental is in Rugby, Warwickshire and provides NHS and private treatment to patients of all ages.

-There is level access for people who use wheelchairs and those with pushchairs at the rear of the building.
-Car parking spaces, including spaces for blue badge holders, are available near the practice.
-The practice is situated in a converted pub/restaurant.
-The provider has retained many of the original features.
+There is level access for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including those for blue badge holders, are available near the practice.